Catalytic converter theft raid targets several locations including Fresno, Pearland areas

 FRESNO, Texas — Several law enforcement agencies were seen Wednesday morning at a home in the Fresno area in Brazoria County.

-A second KHOU 11 crew captured video at a Pearland home that may be connected to the investigation.
+A second KHOU 11 crew captured video at a Pearland home that Pearland police said is part of "a large-scale multi-agency investigation."
+They said multiple search warrants were executed Wednesday morning.

-We are working to find out how many locations are involved and who was arrested.

 Stay with us as we work to gather more on this developing story.